“Psychology Works” Fact Sheet: End Of Life

 These problems are important to recognize and treat, as they are very distressing.
 They also make it more difficult to manage physical symptoms and to face the wide range of concerns involved in preparing for the end of life.

 What do people want from the health-care system at this stage?
-Patients say that, first of all, they want adequate treatment for their pain and other symptoms.
+First and foremost, patients say that they want adequate treatment for their pain and other symptoms.

 They want to take part in treatment decisions to maintain a sense of control and to be treated as a ‘whole person’ by professionals.
 Most people want truthful information, given in a way that is respectful of their hopes and fears.